vinycloud/vinycloud/README.md

 🙋 DevOps, SRE, Cloud Analyst and a Enthusiastic of tecnology, content creation, coffee and wine!

-💼 Current work as a DevOps Engineer at PicPay
+💼 Current work as a DevOps Engineer at Líber Capital.

 Usually work with: